alfaarghya/Internal-Hackathon-Problem-Statements/README.md

-# ML Hackathon
+# Internal ML Hackathon

 ## Instructions
 - Team size must be 3 to 4 members.
-- Original code required; no copying from open-source platforms; using open-source models is allowed.
+- You are free to use any public datasets.
+No dataset will be given from our side.
+- At the end, each team have to provide a 1-2 page document explaining the ML approach, models used, experiments, and conclusions.
+- Submit complete source code with proper comments describing functions.
 - Free to use any programming languages and frameworks.
-- Provide a 1-2 page document explaining the ML approach, models used, experiments, and conclusions.
-- Submit complete source code with proper comments describing functions.
+- No copying from open-source platforms; using open-source models is allowed.
 - Any form of cheating, including code plagiarism, will lead to disqualification.

 ## Evaluation Criteria